playcanvas/playcanvas-sync/README.md

 Config values can be set
-in a file called `.pcconfig` in your home directory, in a file called `pcconfig.json` in your target directory (and your remote PlayCanvas branch), or provided as environment variables (which would have the highest precedence).
+in a file called `.pcconfig` in your home directory, in `pcconfig.json` in your target directory
+(and your remote PlayCanvas branch), or provided as environment variables (which would have the highest precedence).